AishSweety/Quantum_circuit_optimisation/README.md

 - NumPy library (install using `pip install numpy`)

 ## Code Description

-The provided Python script `noisy_optimization.py` demonstrates the optimization of a noisy quantum circuit using PennyLane.
-Below is an overview of the key components:
+The provided Python script (`optimize_with_noise.py`) demonstrates quantum circuit optimization using PennyLane with the introduction of depolarizing noise.
+Here's an in-depth overview of the key components:

-1. **Importing Libraries**: The necessary libraries, including PennyLane and NumPy, are imported at the beginning of the script.

-2. **Constants**:
+## Quantum Circuit

+- The quantum circuit is designed with `N_QUBITS` qubits and `NUM_LAYERS` layers of parameterized gates.
+- Depolarizing noise is added using `qml.DepolarizingChannel` to each qubit with a strength defined by `NOISE_STRENGTH`.

+## Optimization Process

+- The script utilizes the Adam optimizer from PennyLane (`qml.AdamOptimizer`) to minimize the cost function.
+- The cost function (`noisy_cost`) measures the squared difference between the noisy circuit predictions and target values.

+## Adjustable Parameters

-   **N_QUBITS**: The number of qubits in the quantum circuit.
+- `N_QUBITS`: Number of qubits in the quantum circuit.

-   **NOISE_STRENGTH**: The strength of depolarizing noise applied to each qubit.
+- `NOISE_STRENGTH`: Strength of depolarizing noise in the circuit.

-   **NUM_LAYERS**: The number of layers in the variational part of the circuit.
+- `NUM_LAYERS`: Number of layers in the quantum circuit.

-   **NUM_STEPS**: The number of optimization steps.
+- `NUM_STEPS`: Number of optimization steps.

-   **STEP_SIZE**: The step size for the Adam optimizer.
+- `STEP_SIZE`: Step size for the Adam optimizer.

-3.  **Quantum Device Initialization**: A quantum device is initialized using PennyLane's qml.device.
-It is set to a default mixed-state quantum device with a specified numberof qubits and a number of shots (measurements).

-4. **Quantum Circuit Definition**: The code defines a quantum circuit using PennyLane.
-The circuit includes:
-   - Encoding of input data using RX gates.
-   - Application of depolarizing noise to each qubit.
-   - Variational layers consisting of RX and RY gates, as well as CNOT gates for entanglement.
-   - Measurement of Pauli-Z operators on each qubit.

-5. **Cost Function**: The `noisy_cost` function calculates the cost of the quantum circuit.
-It computes predictions by running the circuit and calculates the sum of squared differences between the predictions and the target values.

-6. **Optimization**: The `optimize_with_noise` function is responsible for optimizing the circuit's parameters.
-It performs optimization using the Adam optimizer for a specified number of steps.
-In each step, it updates the parameters based on the cost function.

-7. **Main Execution**: The `optimize_with_noise` function is called when the script is run.

 ## How to Run

-1. Ensure you have Python, PennyLane, and NumPy installed on your system.
+1. Install dependencies:
+    ```bash
+    pip install pennylane numpy
+    ```

-2. Download the `noisy_optimization.py` script from this repository.
+2. Run the script:

-3. Open a terminal or command prompt and navigate to the directory containing the script.

-4. Run the script using the following command: ````python noisy_optimization.py````
+    ```bash
+    python optimize_with_noise.py
+    ```

 ## Expected Results

-When you run the script, it will optimize the parameters of the quantum circuit with noisy operations using the Adam optimizer.
-You can expect the following results to be printed:
+After execution, the script provides the following insights:

-1. The optimized parameters with noise.
+- Initial and optimized parameters with noise.
-2. The final cost with noise, which indicates how well the quantum circuit's predictions match the target values.

-These results provide insights into how noise affects the optimization process and the final parameter values of the quantum circuit.
+- Final cost with noise.
+- Progress updates, including the cost every 50 optimization steps.

+Feel free to explore and tweak the script's parameters to observe their impact on the quantum circuit optimization process.

 **A sample result might be:**

+``Step 1/500 - Cost: 0.42117200580613057
+Step 51/500 - Cost: 0.00532150966495609
+Step 101/500 - Cost: 0.0009827634183996485
+Step 151/500 - Cost: 0.003632380964203527
+Step 201/500 - Cost: 0.008309205200032511
+Step 251/500 - Cost: 0.003367313941022975
+Step 301/500 - Cost: 0.004483429754468289
+Step 351/500 - Cost: 0.0004644365611147626
+Step 401/500 - Cost: 0.0016671744886384318
+Step 451/500 - Cost: 0.0009698926507689575

+Optimization complete.
+Initial parameters: [-0.0053129   0.02964236 -0.03075332  0.00614341 -0.08388644 -0.08074193]
-``Optimized parameters with noise: [ 0.92412072 -0.03054978 -0.22668299 -0.15816225  0.63331806  0.52812374  0.27499776  0.84965232] Final cost with noise: 0.002784``
+Optimized parameters with noise: [ 0.2750713  -0.17449515 -0.74842674  1.19032489  0.04084672 -0.80055725]
+Final cost with noise: 0.0019116677791764314``

 Feel free to experiment with different values of `N_QUBITS`, `NOISE_STRENGTH`, `NUM_LAYERS`, `NUM_STEPS`, and `STEP_SIZE` to observe how they impact the optimization process.